What Are Maine Coons Like As Pets: Breed Facts

 2. Affectionate

-If we compare the Maine Coon to other cat breeds (and even dogs) it is like the Maine Coon has turned its affectionate dial up to maximum!
+These cats are massively affectionate with their human families.
+If we compared them to other cat breeds (and even dogs) it’s like the breed has turned its affectionate dial up to maximum!

 If you own a Maine Coon that is not affectionate towards you, these might be the reasons why your cat is acting this way.